Don't just dream it, do it!

 Travel is our greatest adventure!
 If you agree, follow me!
 Ask me your travel questions

-It is Never too late for A Life of Adventure
+Is It ever too late for A Life of Adventure?

-Welcome to The Worldly Travels—a blog born from a lifelong love of adventure, photography, storytelling, and genuine human connection.
+The Worldly Travels—is a blog born from a lifelong love of adventure, photography, storytelling, and genuine human connection.

 For as long as I can remember, I’ve been captivated by the magic of discovering new places and cultures.
-My dream is simple: to explore this incredible world and share what I find along the way.
-There are many young and carefree travelers living the dream full time.
+My dream is simple: to explore this incredible world then share and repeat.
+There are many young and carefree travelers living this dream full time.
 If they can do it, why can’t I?
-Sure, so far I have had a more conventional life with many chapters—marriage, children, caregiving, breast cancer and career.
-I am not done!
-I am stepping into travel mode, with a suitcase in hand and the world to explore.
+I have lived through many of life’s conventional chapters including: childhood, college, marriage, children, career, caregiving, health challenges and situationships.
+Now that my kids are grown, I am ready to pursue my dreams and step into travel mode, with a suitcase in hand and the world to explore.
 It’s finally my time.
-And maybe, just maybe, it’s yours too.
+Maybe it’s yours too.

 If you’ve ever dreamed of something more—welcome.
 You’re not alone.
 No matter your age, your past, or your path, adventure is still waiting for you.

-Let this blog be your invitation.
-To dream.
-To explore.
-To believe in new beginnings.
+Let this blog be your invitation to dream, to explore and to believe in new beginnings.
 Amazing things can happen—sometimes when you least expect it.

 Temple of Bacchus Baalbek, Lebanon